 Visiting Hell Hole Gorge safely

-Hell Hole Gorge National Park is 69km north-west of Adavale (256km north-west of Charleville) via unsealed roads.
-Take the Adavale-Blackall Road then turn left and follow the Milo-Gooyea Road to the park.
+Hell Hole Gorge National Park is 69km north-west of Adavale (256km north-west of Charleville, 189km north of Quilpie) via unsealed roads.
+Head from Adavale towards Blackall, taking the Milo-Gooyea Road at the crossroads and following the signs to the park.
 Roads within the park follow old seismic lines and boundary fences.

 A 4WD vehicle is required.
 All roads have soft sections when dry and may become impassable when wet.
 Access is not suitable for caravans but can be negotiated towing an off-road camper trailer with care.

 Access to Hell Hole Gorge is via working pastoral properties.
 Take care to avoid stock on unfenced roads and leave gates as you find them.